 At the request of the Hawaii State Energy Office Natcore have completed a questionnaire which is the first step to arranging communications where they will delve deeper into the issues there and Solar Farm identify process, Costs and feed-in-tariffs.

-Natcore Inc in New York is assisting PSECC with our "Resource Ownership Concept" developed in the UK whereby a City, Town and individual States can take charge over Renewable Energy resources and receive part revenues from our Solar Farms in the USA.
+Natcore Inc in New York has assisted PSECC with our "Resource Ownership Concept" developed in the UK whereby a City, Town and individual States can take charge over Renewable Energy resources and receive part revenues from our Solar Farms in the USA.
 We are still trying to get development funding for manufacturing of the NAtcore technology

 Click on Avatar's

 for more information

 PSECC are taking their Resource Ownership concept to both the USA and Ghana.
 The concept enables profit sharing by landowners, Towns, Cities and Counties or States over a twenty year period from revenues generated from each solar farm.
 Natcore is leading the way in the USA and assisting PSECC with negotiations with each of the Seven State in the USA so far that have shown interest in this Resource Ownership concept.
 Delayed until funding is in place.

 Recent developments in Virginia put a spotlight on feed-in tariffs (FITs), which are a policy mechanism used to encourage deployment of renewable electricity technologies.
 FITs are used to a limited extent around the United States, but they are more common internationally.
 A FIT program typically guarantees that customers who own a FIT-eligible renewable electricity generation facility, such as a roof-top solar photovoltaic system, will receive a set price from their utility for all of the electricity they generate and provide to the grid.